 “You might be able to make a modest amount of money, but the idea that you can make stacks of money comes from recruitment.
 You could feel under pressure to recruit your friends and family.”

-MLMs prey on people’s insecurity and lack of awareness.
-Instead, the Employment and Skills Team can explore job options with them and look at all the skills they’ve got.
+These schemes prey on people’s insecurity and lack of awareness.
+Instead, the Employment and Skills Team can explore job options with you and look at all the skills you’ve got.
 People don’t realise how talented they are!

 Ask yourself, is this what I want?
-MLMs are known to put strain on relationships, and have actually seen many people lose out on money from having to purchase the products up-front and not being able to sell them.
+These types of schemes are known to put strain on relationships, and have actually seen many people lose out on money from having to purchase the products up-front and not being able to sell them.